EPCCed/APT-python4hpc/lectures/01/README.md

 - Basic approach is to compile a shared library
- - Compiles native language source
+ - Compile function code written in e.g. C/C++/Fortran into optimised machine code stored in shared library
- - Describe the interface to Python
+ - Describe the interface to this library to Python
 - Requires
  - Appropriate compiler (e.g., gfortran, gcc, ...)
- - Usually `-fPIC` (Position Independent Code)
+ - Usually compile with `-fPIC` (Position Independent Code)
-- Will produce
+- Produces
- - A shared library (.so in Unix; DLLs in Windows) to be loaded at run time
+ - Shared library (.so in Unix; DLLs in Windows) to load at run time
- - Some approaches `import` module as usual
+ - Some approaches use usual Python module `import` command
 - Some care may be required with compound/opaque data types
  - Need a clear picture of the number of types of any arguments